Best trail running shorts 2023: for training and racing on technical terrain

 Reasons to avoid

 The outer features a mesh gusset between the legs, which is good for venting and airflow.
 The carry capacity of these shorts is the best on test, with two zipped pockets (both centrally positioned, one on the front and one on the rear) for stashing important things, and several mesh pouches for gels on longer runs.
-There’s also an unusual and quite large pouch on the front – over the top of the zipped pocket – which could be used for carrying all sorts of things (although we think that the brand’s claim that it will hold a wind jacket is a little ambitious).
+There’s also an unusual and quite large pouch on the front – over the top of the zipped pocket – which could be used for carrying all sorts of things (although we think that the brand’s claim that it will hold a lightweight running jacket is a little ambitious).

 All the extra zips and materials come with a small weight penalty (vastly increased, of course, if you actually load all those pockets full of treats, sweets and gear), but the wide elasticated waistband (backed-up by a decent-length draw cord) spreads the load and provides security.
 There are reflective details on the front and rear of these shorts, so drivers can see you when you’re running on roads and lanes after dark.